LogtalkDotOrg/logtalk.org/_pages/running_developer_versions.md

 ### Windows installation

 Checkout the Logtalk development version into the directory `C:\lgt3git`.
 If you want to have Logtalk integration shortcuts for the supported Prolog compilers created, install [Inno Setup Unicode 5.3.0](http://www.jrsoftware.org/isinfo.php) (or a later version) and open the `C:\lgt3git\scripts\windows\logtalk.iss` file.
 Rebuild the Windows GUI installer and run it to install the Logtalk development version.
-In alternative, install a Bash shell such as the one provided by [Git for Windows](http://msysgit.github.io) and follow the steps above for the POSIX installation.
+You can also download an installer for the latest git commit from [AppVeyor](https://ci.appveyor.com/project/pmoura/logtalk3/build/artifacts).
+In alternative, install Windows Subsystem for Linux (WSL) or a Bash shell such as the one provided by [Git for Windows](http://msysgit.github.io) and follow the steps above for the POSIX installation.

 ## Running